 Well, Cyprus in winter was a GREAT decision.
 Want to know why?

 Full disclaimer: I did have about a day and a half of rain in my 5-day

-Visiting when I did, I ate almost every meal at seafront restaurants with a panoramic view of the Mediterranean.
+Visiting Cyprus when I did, I ate almost every meal at seafront restaurants with a panoramic view of the Mediterranean.
 Not once did I have to queue for a table, or find myself shoehorned into the back corner with a view of the bar and the toilets.
-With a couple of exceptions (from what I could see, Ayia Napa was a ghost town – although I didn’t venture too far in to check – and Limassol had some restaurants closed for the season), most restaurants were still open and running with steady but minimal business, which meant that I had a full choice of places to eat, but was treated to the best seat in the house and friendly service from staff who weren’t stretched to breaking point.
+With a couple of exceptions (from what I could see, Ayia Napa was a ghost town – although I didn’t venture too far in to check – and Limassol had some restaurants closed for the season), most restaurants were still open and doing steady but minimal business.
+This meant that I had a full choice of places to eat, but was treated to the best seat in the house and friendly service from staff who weren’t stretched to breaking point.
 Definitely a bonus of travel at this time of year.

 The historic sites

 There are so many things to do in Cyprus in winter.
 The country is brimming with places to visit, most of them with a history stretching back to the Crusades, the Roman period, or even back into prehistory.
-All of them are open year-round, and there are major advantages to visiting in the off-season.
+All of them are open year-round, and there are significant advantages to visiting in the off-season.
 For one thing, the sites are not crowded.
 Although I was never the only visitor, there was plenty of space to spread out, enjoy the sites and get those all-important photos without a crowd of people blocking the view.
 The other great bonus at this time of year is the temperature; most of the sites have little or no shade, and the thought of visiting in temperatures of 50C+ is not appealing.
 But in wintertime, this isn’t an issue.

 So, should I visit Cyprus in winter?

-Well, it’s pretty obvious what my answer to that would be.
+In a word, ABSOLUTELY.
 If you’re looking for a beach holiday, you should probably head a little further afield at this time of year, but if you are a history and culture buff, a fan of discovering local towns and hiking the cliff

 If you enjoyed this post about Cyprus winter holidays, why not check out my post on the island’s capital?

 Hi!
-I’m Jill, and I’m a British blogger who has been travelling for more than 15 years, visiting over 60 countries on 6 continents.
+I’m Jill, and I’m a British blogger who has been travelling for more than 15 years, visiting 65 countries on 6 continents.
 I love to travel both solo and with groups, and to discover the cultures and peoples of the countries I visit.
 And I love to share a good story or two along the way!